 - Persistent bowel pain like cramps or gas

-Any and all symptoms should be diagnosed by your gastroenterologist for an accurate diagnosis and treatment plan.
+Your gastroenterologist should diagnose all symptoms for an accurate diagnosis and treatment plan.

 Prevent Colon Cancer